-SAMPLE PROBLEM: THE VARIABLE CONFINEMENT COOK-OFF TEST
+SAMPLE PROBLEM 1: THE VARIABLE CONFINEMENT COOK-OFF TEST We will show an example cook-off problem to illustrate these capabilities.
+The Variable Confinement Cookoff Test (VCCT) is a test that has been developed by

-We will show an example cook-off problem to illustrate these capabilities.
-The Variable Confinement Cookoff Test (VCCT) is a test which has been developed by Naval Surface Warfare Center as a explosive screening test.
-The configuration is shown in Figure 2.
+Figure 1.
+Initial Condition of Variable Confinement Cookoff Naval Surface Warfare Center as an explosive screening test.
+The configuration is shown in figure 1.
 The test fixture consists of two steel end-plates and a variable thickness steel tube.
-Inside the steel tube is a Aluminum tube which help distribute the temperature uniformly within the device.
+Inside the steel tube is an Aluminum tube that helps distribute the temperature uniformly within the device.
 A cylinder of energetic material is placed between two sets of steel washers.
 The purpose of the washers is to place the explosive within the uniform heating region.
-The washers have a hole in the middle which also provides some space for thermal expansion.
+The washers have a hole in the middle that also provides some space for thermal expansion.
+After an initial heat up, the heaters are used to heat up the exterior of the system at a rate of 3.3 °C/hour.
+The